How to Save Money: Strategies for Saving in Canada

 Tax Free Savings Account (TFSA)

 For most Canadians, these are the best way to save.
 A Tax Free Savings Account is your own little tax haven.
 A TFSA is an official setup that shelters your investment from taxes.
-A TFSA account allows you to put up to $5,000 a year into your tax shelter and not pay any tax on the interest that you earn or on the growth of your investment.
+A TFSA account allows you to put up to $5,500 per year into your tax shelter and not pay any tax on the interest that you earn or on the growth of your investment.
 Then when you take your money out of the TFSA, you don’t pay any tax either.
 So now you don’t have to sneak off to the Bahamas or the Cayman Islands to invest your money and protect yourself from taxes.
 The government has kindly brought the tax haven to you.
-Whether you are saving up for a car, a down payment for a house or your retirement, a TFSA is a smart way to invest.
+Whether you are saving up for a car, a down payment for a house or your retirement, a TFSA is a smart way to save and invest.

 Register Retirement Savings Plan (RRSP)